 Washtenaw Elementary Science Olympiad (WESO) aims to improve the quality of science education, increase student interest in science and provide recognition for outstanding achievement by students in science education.
 The Washtenaw Elementary Science Olympiad (WESO) was founded for the elementary school children in Washtenaw County.
 For more please visit their website: http://wesoscience.org

-I led their workshops titled “May the Force be With You” (Grades 4 and 5).
-We discussed and demonstrated forces acting on an object and what happens to that object as a result.
-We used simple machines (wedge, lever, pulley, inclined plane, wheel and axle) to demonstrate how use of these machines can reduce work required to perform tasks.
-We identified common objects that incorporate these machines.
-We also demonstrated and performed measurements for force, distance and time.
+John led their workshops titled “May the Force be With You” (Grades 4 and 5).
+They discussed and demonstrated forces acting on an object and what happens to that object as a result.
+They used simple machines (wedge, lever, pulley, inclined plane, wheel and axle) to demonstrate how use of these machines can reduce work required to perform tasks.
+They identified common objects that incorporate these machines.
+They also demonstrated and performed measurements for force, distance and time.

 REU and High School Research Programs: The University of Michigan provides research opportunities for those at the High School and Undergraduate levels through their materials research center, C-PHOM.
 The students will partake in research in the lab and are provided faculty mentorship in addition to financial support.
 If this is of interest to you, more can be found at http://cphom.engin.umich.edu/education-and-outreach/

 Our current REU student, Brandi, is a rising senior at Cal Poly Pomona studying physics with an emphasis in optics.
 At her home campus, she conducts research on biconically tapered optical fibers used in biological sensing applications.
 She is at the University of Michigan this summer to participate in a NSF funded REU hosted by the Center of Photonics and Multiscale Nanomaterials.